 D-Serine is often categorized as a nootropic.

-The usual dose used in D-serine studies is 30mg/kg of bodyweight.
-This correlates to an approximate dosage range of 2,045 – 2,727mg for people between 150 – 200 lbs.
+The usual dose used in D-serine studies is 30 mg/kg of bodyweight.
+This correlates to an approximate dose range of 2,045 – 2,727 mg for people between 150 and 200 lbs.
 This dose appears to be the minimal effective dose for improving cognition in people suffering from a variety of diseases.

-Preliminary evidence suggests that doubling or quadrupling the dosage to 60mg/kg and 120mg/kg, respectively, will cause additional benefits for people suffering from schizophrenia.
+Preliminary evidence suggests that doubling or quadrupling the dose to 60 mg/kg and 120 mg/kg, respectively, will cause additional benefits for people suffering from schizophrenia.